boldflight/BibleConverter/test_EPUB/output/isa.md

 now I announce new events.
 Before they begin to occur,
 I reveal them to you.”

+[10] Sing to the Lord a brand new song!
 Praise him from the horizon of the earth, you who go down to the sea, and everything that lives in it, you coastlands and those who live there.